codio-templates/hello-turtle-c-/.guides/content/Division-b9da.md

 ## Integer Division

-Normally, you use `double` in Java division since the result usually involves decimals.
+Normally, you use `double` in C++ division since the result usually involves decimals.
 If you use integers, the division operator returns an `int`.
 This "integer division" does not round up, nor round down.
 It removes the decimal value from the answer.

 ![.guides/img/intDivision](.guides/img/intDivision.png)